galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 > cd geoc-gxit
 > ```
 >
 > Let's take a quick look at the repo.
-You'll find a Galaxy tool XML, a Dockerfile and a few other bits for building the container image:
+You'll find a Galaxy tool XML, a Dockerfile and two R scripts that will be injected into the container image:
 >
 > ```sh
 > tree .